LeBron James: The Decision

-Upon leaving the Cavaliers, James drew intense criticism from sports analysts, executives, fans, and current and former players.
-The Decision itself was also scrutinized and viewed as unnecessary.
-Many thought that the prolonged wait for James' choice was unprofessional as not even the teams courting him were aware of his decision until moments before the show.
-Upon learning that James would not be returning to Cleveland, Cavaliers owner Dan Gilbert published an open letter to fans in which he aggressively denounced James' actions.
+Upon leaving the Cavaliers, James drew criticism from executives, fans, and current and former players.
+The Decision was viewed as unnecessary.
+Many thought the prolonged wait for James's choice was unprofessional, as not even the teams courting him were aware of his decision until moments before the show.
+Upon learning that James would not be returning to Cleveland, Cavaliers owner Dan Gilbert published a letter to fans in which he denounced James's actions.
 Some angry fans of the team recorded videos of themselves burning his jersey.
-Former NBA players, including Jordan and Magic Johnson, were also critical of James, condemning him for forming a superteam with Bosh and Wade in Miami and not trying to win a championship in Cleveland, though Jordan did acknowledge that the options players had at the time were much more expansive than those he and others had in the 1980s and 1990s.
-Some commentators did defend James' decision to join the Miami Heat by noting the Cavaliers' inability to build a strong supporting cast around him.
-They argued that other NBA greats had benefitted from talented teammates: Johnson had Kareem Abdul-Jabbar and James Worthy, Larry Bird had Kevin McHale and Robert Parish on the Celtics, and Jordan had Scottie Pippen with the Bulls.
-James drew further criticism in a September interview with CNN when he claimed that race might have been a factor in the fallout from The Decision.
-As a result of his actions during the 2010 free agency period, James quickly gained a reputation as one of America's most disliked athletes, which marked a radical change from prior years.
+Former NBA players, including Michael Jordan and Magic Johnson, were critical of James, condemning him for forming a superteam with Bosh and Wade in Miami and not trying to win a championship in Cleveland.
+Some commentators defended James's decision to join Miami by noting the Cavaliers' inability to build strong support around him.
+They argued other NBA greats had benefitted from talented teammates.
+James drew further criticism in an interview with CNN when he claimed race might have been a factor in the fallout from The Decision.
 The phrase "taking my talents to South Beach" became a punch line for critics.
-In retrospect, James has expressed some regret over his handling of The Decision.
+James later expressed regret over his handling of The Decision.
+(Note: Attributed to multiple references:)